 Do Not Treat Gambling as Income

-Gambling sites operate to make profit.
+Gambling sites are a business and as such they operate to make profit.
 They do not exist to provide long-term winnings for players.

-Short winning streaks happen, but losses outweigh wins over time.
-Gambling should feel like paying for entertainment, similar to a cinema ticket or sporting event.
+Short winning streaks can definitely happen, but try not to get carried away, as losses always outweigh wins over time.
+Gambling should feel like paying for affordable entertainment, similar to a cinema ticket or sporting event.

-If you gamble to recover money or solve financial issues, the risk of harm increases.
+We definitely don’t recommend gambling to recover money or solve financial issues, as the risk of financial and psychological harm increases.

 Set a Gambling Budget